iigor93/demo_app_backend/README.md

 # Demo App Backend

-FastAPI backend for working with banners.
+FastAPI backend for working with banners and news.

 The project already includes:
 - FastAPI